1923 federal intervention in Rio de Janeiro

 Raul Fernandes took office as governor guaranteed by a writ of habeas corpus from the Supreme Federal Court (STF), with security provided by the Brazilian Army.
 Once in power, Fernandes was boycotted by the federal government.
 Violence spread throughout the state's countryside, in which oppositionists and police officers from the Federal District removed mayors, city councillors and other authorities, installing municipal governments loyal to Feliciano Sodré.
 The army did nothing for the municipal authorities and prevented the Police Force from being sent to the countryside.
 Bernardes convinced STF president Hermínio Francisco do Espírito Santo that the writ of habeas corpus had already been fulfilled.
 On 9 January, the Police Force rejected Raul Fernandes' authority.

 The intervention decrees were justified based on the duality of state governments and the disorder in the countryside.
-The decrees diverged from the consolidated legal practice of federal intervention in Brazil until then, as they were enacted during parliamentary recess, without being requested by the state government, and investing the federal intervener with the same powers as the state president — including the appointment of public officials without connection to the Nilist machine.
+The decrees diverged from the consolidated legal practice of federal intervention in Brazil until then, as they were enacted during parliamentary recess, without being requested by the state government, and investing the federal interventor with the same powers as the state president — including the appointment of public officials without connection to the Nilist machine.
 The measure transformed the state of Rio de Janeiro into an ally of the federal government, alongside the other dissident states in the 1922 election, Rio Grande do Sul and Bahia, which also faced crises resolved in favor of Artur Bernardes.
 Politicians and jurists supported the measure, despite criticism that it disregarded the STF's habeas corpus.
 In the long term, criticism prevailed that the crises in Rio de Janeiro, Rio Grande do Sul and Bahia were engineered by president Bernardes to take revenge on his opponents.